walterpinson/reference-architecture-api/README.md

 ## Run
 There are a number of scripts that can be used to expedite each aspect of the manual build process or tie them all together in order to get the application running in a Docker container.

+### Build and run the application
+`sh/run.sh`
+This command deletes any existing containers, and rebuilds the source, rebuilds the docker image, and reruns the container.

 ### Build and publish the application
 `sh/build_app.sh`